How do I reset my password?

 So, you’re pretty sure you’re typing your password in correctly but it’s still not working?
 No worries.

 The first thing to do is double check your email address.

 Start by going to learn.yarno.com.au and typing in your email and password and clicking "Sign In".

 Did it work?

 - Yes! - Yayyy!
 You're finished.
 Make a mental note of that password and use it again next time.

-- No! - Try typing it again – there might be an extra space or something in there.
+- No! - Triple check your email address is spelt correctly, and try typing your password again – there might be an extra space or something in there.

 Still no?
 Okay, let's get your password reset.